Fireworks affect the environment in many ways.

 Let Us Not Blow Something Up – Fireworks Affect Environment

 In order for fireworks to ignite there needs to be a combination of several invasive chemicals; charcoal, sulfur fuel, and potassium nitrate.
-In addition, the production of invasive gases and smoke as residual of these burned chemicals is of negative impact to living organisms.
+In addition, the production of invasive gases and smoke as residual of these burned chemicals is of negative impact on living organisms.
 I hope we can all agree with this statement.

 Is This Safe for the Environment?